cyberbotics/webots/docs/blog/Webots-2022-b-release.md

 ## webots.cloud

 [webots.cloud](https://webots.cloud) is an open-source webservice to share simulations online.
-You can share 3D scenes and animations recorded from a simulation, but also fully interactive simulations.
+You can share 3D scenes and animations recorded from simulations, but also fully interactive simulations.

 ### Publish 3D Scenes and Animations